artiev/digilomo/README.md

 Warning
 -------
-I only tested the conversion with Fujifilm X-Trans CMOS 5 HR images shot in JPEG with my X-T50.
+- **[Digital Files]** I only tested the conversion with Fujifilm X-Trans CMOS 5 HR images shot in JPEG with my X-T50.
 Feel free to report on other models, brands and JPEGs but it should give very similar results.
+- **[Speed]** The conversion and color correction is very fast, even on large images, but the noise generation takes a long time.
+Just disable the noise if you want using ``--noise-strength 0``.

 The comparison between real film and the interpreted image
 ----------------------------------------------------------